georgemarsh1809/PicnicProject/README.md

 ### ⬆️ Potential Future Updates

-Given more time, I’d implement a SQLite database for scalability, stricter URL formats using a RegEx, and I'd host it publicly.
+Given more time, I’d implement a SQLite database for scalability, stricter URL formats using a RegEx, and expiry times for links.
+I'd also host it publicly.